Frequently Asked Questions

 Why is the estimated replacement cost different from new construction cost?

 There are certain conditions that we consider too risky that would prevent your home from qualifying for our coverage.
 These include, but are not limited to trampolines, unfenced pools, and raised porches without railings.
-Your member services representative and assigned underwriter can discuss any issues with you following your home inspection.
+Your agent or assigned underwriter can discuss any issues with you following your home inspection.

 All policy premiums are based on replacement cost.
 Several other factors also determine the premium for each home.
 They include:

-Home features and characteristics: the home's age, structure, and wiring; the type and age of the roof: the presence of a garage and other structures.
+• Home features and characteristics: the home's age, and construction materials, the type and age of the roof, and the presence of a garage and other structures.

 The "cost to rebuild" or "replacement cost" is the estimated amount it would take to rebuild or repair your home at the time of a covered loss.
-Labor, materials, equipment costs, and inflation all impact the estimate replacement cost of your home.
-Your Mutual Assurance underwriter can walk you through the details.
+Labor, materials, equipment costs, and inflation all impact the estimated replacement cost of your home.
+Your Mutual Assurance agent or underwriter can walk you through the details.

 When rebuilding a home, a few key areas come into play that are not present when building a new home.